NCAS-CMS/cfdm/docs/source/introduction.rst

   constructs <domain construct>` from netCDF and CDL datasets with a choice of netCDF backends,

-* full HDF5 chunking flexibility,
+* be fully flexible with respect to HDF5 chunking,

 * read files from OPeNDAP servers and S3 object stores,